Healthdirect Free Australian health advice you can count on.

 Traumatic brain injuries

-Traumatic brain injury is defined as injury to your brain caused by an external force.
+Traumatic brain injury is an injury to your brain caused by an external force.
 This could be by:

 • a road accident